Mac Won't Update to Ventura? Try These 8 Fixes

 If your Mac is stuck on a screen for over 10 minutes, most likely, your update has failed.
 In this case, you can press and hold the Power button, turn off your Mac, and then restart your Mac to see if the update is successful.

-5. Check If There Are Issues with Apple's Servers
+5. Check if There Are Issues with Apple's Servers

 Update problems occur when Apple's servers are experiencing issues.
 What you need to do is go to Apple's System Status page to check if there is a problem with Apple's servers.